-Another thing you'll want to do is go through all your lotion, perfume, makeup, hair products, shampoo, soap, etc and only keep one or two of each.
+Another thing you'll want to do is go through all your lotion, perfume, hair products, shampoo, soap, etc and only keep one or two of each.
 You really only need to use one shampoo at a time.
 My mom is a hair stylist and would load me up with products so I'd have like 7 different kinds of shampoo in the shower and now I only use one and my hair is perfectly fine.
 For lotions or chapstick, maybe keep one in your purse, one in the bathroom, and one in your room.
 It's okay to have them in multiple different places, you just don't need a collection of 20 lotions all in the same spot, right!
-If you're someone who has found themselves kind of collecting makeup products, try to only have one of each product you use (as well as replacement once its almost gone of course).

-One other thing you could do is go through your vehicle and clear that out :)
+One other thing you could do is go through your vehicle and clear that out if you have one :)

 how to make it a lifestyle